-How do you split your pension income?
+How to split your pension income

 The transferring spouse or common-law partner and the receiving spouse or common-law partner must make a joint election on Form T1032, Joint Election to Split Pension Income.

-This form must be completed, signed and attached to both spouse's or common-law partner's paper returns and filed by the respective filing due date.
+This form must be completed, signed and attached to both spouse's or common-law partner's paper returns and filed by the filing due date.
 The information on the forms must be the same.

 Note

-If you and your spouse or common-law partner elected to split eligible pension income in 2019, you do not have to use the same percentage in 2020.
+If you and your spouse or common-law partner elected to split eligible pension income in 2022, you do not have to use the same percentage in 2023.

-If you want to revoke the election to split pension income, you need to send a letter requesting to revoke the election and the letter must be signed by you and your spouse or common-law partner.
+If you want to revoke the election to split pension income, you have to send a letter requesting to revoke the election and the letter must be signed by you and your spouse or common-law partner.

-For more information, contact us.
+For more information, contact the CRA.

 Forms and publications

-- Date modified:
+Date modified: